Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 25 Februari 2025 03.27.15 UTC
+- WIB: Selasa, 25 Februari 2025 04.22.33 UTC
-- WITA: Selasa, 25 Februari 2025 04.27.15 UTC
+- WITA: Selasa, 25 Februari 2025 05.22.33 UTC
-- WIT: Selasa, 25 Februari 2025 05.27.15 UTC
+- WIT: Selasa, 25 Februari 2025 06.22.33 UTC

 Kutipan Inspiratif:
-"Friendship is the only cement that will hold the world together."
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: friendship
+Kategori: inspirational